MarcosVinicius17/calculator/README.md

-# A simple calculator made with React
+## A simple calculator made with React

+Created during my studies of JavaScript + React.